Serge Huo-Chao-Si

 Serge Huo-Chao-Si (born 1968 in La Réunion) is a contemporary artist and comic book creator.

 Early life

-Serge Huo-Chao-Si studied in Saint-Denis, Réunion and in Lille, and graduated in mechanical engineering from high school on his native island.
+Serge Huo-Chao-Si studied in Saint-Denis, Réunion and Lille, and graduated in mechanical engineering from high school on his native island.

 Huo-Chao-Si was among the founders of Le Cri du Margouillat magazine, where he was one of the most active authors.
-As well as comics, he is also interested in contemporary art, painting, drawing, photography, with many exhibitions of his work have been shown in Réunion and metropolitan France.
+As well as comics, he is also interested in contemporary art, painting, drawing, and photography, with many exhibitions of his work have been shown in Réunion and metropolitan France.